tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/user-interface.md

 ## Mobile Version
 In the mobile version, several features have been modified or removed to cope with space or memory constraints.

 To navigate between the dashboard view and the map view, click on the toggle (10) on the right of the settings bar.
-To navigate between different dashboards, click on the icon (11) to the left of the dashboard name and a navigational popup will appear.
+To navigate between different dashboards, click on the icon (11: ***arrow_drop_down_circle***) to the left of the dashboard name and a navigational popup will appear.
 The more information option is disabled in mobile versions.

-In the map view, click on the layers icon (12) to open up a popup from which layers to be rendered could be selected.
+In the map view, click on the layers icon (12: ***layers***) to open up a popup from which layers to be rendered could be selected.
 The ability to view both charts and map layers at the same time in map view is disabled in mobile versions.